joonseoJ/simpleATMcontroller/README.md

 Currently, it's not integrated with bank api, pin number will be always correct as long as it's four-digit number.
 For security reason, If you enter too many invalid inputs, program will be terminated.

+## Which branch should I choose?
+Branch is divided by operating system.

+Currently It supports Windows and Linux only.
+I'm not sure this program won't crash on other OS, like MAC.
+* If you are on neither Windows nor Linux, or you don't know what your OS is, choose "main" branch.
+* Else if you are on Windows, choose "main" or "window"
+* Else if you are on Linux, choose "main" or "linux"

+## Trouble shooting
+### When "make" command returns error
+Object files created from another branch could make error.
+Erase everything inside 'obj' folder and try again.

+### I can't deposit or withdraw money
+Unit of the dollar is integer.
+So decimal or number bigger than 2147483647 is not valid.

 ## How to compile project?
 You need <b>g++</b>, <b>make</b> to compile source code.